borglab/gtsam.org/_posts/2026-06-05-gaussian-splatting-slam.md

 <!-- - TOC -->
 {:toc}

-Existing 3D Gaussian Splatting SLAM systems optimize camera poses via gradient descent through a differentiable rasterizer.
-Some (e.g., [LoopSplat](https://arxiv.org/abs/2408.10154)) add loop closure as a separate post-hoc pose graph step, but the core pose estimation against the Gaussian map remains gradient-based with no factor graph structure. [gtsam-splatfactors](https://github.com/jashshah999/gtsam-splatfactors) takes a different approach: it expresses the rendering itself as a GTSAM factor, so that pose optimization, loop closure, and multi-sensor fusion all live natively in the same iSAM2 Bayes tree.
+Most 3D Gaussian Splatting SLAM systems optimize camera poses via gradient descent through a differentiable rasterizer.
+Some (e.g., [LoopSplat](https://arxiv.org/abs/2408.10154)) add loop closure through a separate pose graph, but the rendering objective itself never enters that graph: pose estimation against the Gaussian map remains gradient-based. [gtsam-splatfactors](https://github.com/jashshah999/gtsam-splatfactors) takes a different approach: it expresses the rendering itself as a GTSAM factor, so that pose optimization, loop closure, and multi-sensor fusion all live natively in the same iSAM2 Bayes tree.

-## The problem with gradient-descent SLAM
+## The problem with decoupled pose optimization

-Systems like [SplaTAM](https://spla-tam.github.io/) and [MonoGS](https://arxiv.org/abs/2405.18468) achieve excellent rendering quality, but their pose optimization is decoupled from the global SLAM backend.
-When drift accumulates and a loop closure is detected, the correction must be applied through a separate pose graph that has no knowledge of the rendering objective.
+Systems like [SplaTAM](https://spla-tam.github.io/) and [MonoGS](https://arxiv.org/abs/2312.06741) achieve excellent rendering quality, but they have no mechanism for global correction: when drift accumulates, there is no loop closure to fix it.
+Systems that do add loop closure apply the correction through a separate pose graph that has no knowledge of the rendering objective.
 The photometric loss and the global consistency live in different optimization frameworks.

-Factor graph SLAM unifies these. iSAM2's Bayes tree gives you O(log n) incremental updates when new constraints (odometry, loop closures, IMU) are added.
+Factor graph SLAM unifies these. iSAM2's Bayes tree gives you efficient incremental updates that re-eliminate only the affected part of the graph when new constraints (odometry, loop closures, IMU) are added.
 The question is: can we express 3D Gaussian Splatting rendering as a factor in this framework?

 ## GaussianSplatFactor